elastic/integrations/packages/azure/docs/README.md

 ## Setup

-Elastic strongly recommends installing the individual integrations ("Azure Active Directory" logs or "Azure Activity logs") instead of the collective ones ("Azure Logs").
+Elastic strongly recommends installing the individual integrations ("Microsoft Entra ID" logs or "Azure Activity logs") instead of the collective ones ("Azure Logs").
 This allows you to have a dedicated event hub for each Azure service or log group, the recommended approach for optimal performance.

 Before adding the integration, you must complete the following tasks.